greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/ddl/ddl-storage.html.md

 -   Column-level compression is applied to a specific column.
 You can apply different column-level compression algorithms to different columns.

 >**Note**:
->Support for the QuickLZ compression algorithm is deprecated and will be removed in the next major release of VMware Greenplum Database.
+>Support for the QuickLZ compression algorithm is deprecated and will be removed in the next major release of VMware Greenplum.

 The following table summarizes the available compression algorithms.